One new COVID-19 case in Haldimand-Norfolk

 Article content

-The Haldimand Norfolk Health Unit reported Wednesday one new COVID-19 case in the past 24 hours.
+There was just one new COVID-19 case reported Wednesday morning by the Haldimand Norfolk Health Unit over the past 24 hours.

 Advertisement